utilmeta/utilmeta-py/docs/en/guide/api-route.md

 ### Core methods

-In addition to API functions declared with `@api` decorators, functions named HTTP methods (get/put/post/patch/delete) in the API class are automatically treated as API functions, and the path is consistent with the path of the API class.
-They are called core methods of the API class, such as
+Functions named HTTP methods (get/put/post/patch/delete) in the API class are automatically discovered as API endpoint functions (even without `@api` decorator), and the path is consistent with the path of the API class.
+They are called **core methods** of the API class, such as

 ```python
 from utilmeta.core import api